amgauthier1992/amgauthier1992/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>
 </div>

+I'm currently working on:
+-⚡ Refactoring old projects and building new ones to revamp my portfolio -💬 Learning Next.js and Typescript!
+-👯 Preparing for interviews!

 <!--
 **amgauthier1992/amgauthier1992** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.